 Business Relief was introduced in the UK in 1976 with the aim of protecting qualifying business assets from IHT, including 100% relief for shares held in qualifying unquoted trading companies.
 Unquoted shares for these purposes include shares quoted on AIM.
 If the company qualifies for relief and the asset is held for at least two years, the value of it is then exempt from IHT on the investor’s death (subject to potential restrictions where the company holds any ‘excepted’ assets, broadly meaning any investment assets not required for the company’s business).

-You should be aware of the higher levels of risk associated with investing in smaller companies and be willing to adjust your attitude to risk in line with this.
+- You should be aware of the higher levels of risk associated with investing in smaller companies.

-The service will only benefit those investors with estates that could be higher than the then current level of IHT-free allowances.
-The service is not recommended for any purpose other than sheltering assets from inheritance tax.
+- The service will only benefit those investors with estates higher than the current level of IHT-free allowances and is not recommended for any purpose other than sheltering assets from inheritance tax.